dineshkummarc/ticketdesk/README.md

 6. (optional) For email notifications you'll also need an smtp server running on port 25

 ## Road map
-Check the issues section theres quite a few things to do
+Check the issues section there are a few items and enhancements that still need to be developed.
+The largest remaining task is implementing multiple languages.